-Transfer students with an earned Associate of Arts or Associate of Science degree in an academic major from a regionally accredited college in the U.S. or a degree from an international academic institution with English as the language of instruction that is equivalent to a U.S. degree will be considered to have met most of Woodbury University's lowerdivision general education requirements.
-Students still must satisfy all Academic Writing requirements and all requirements in the major program, including lower-division general education courses that serve as both major and general education requirements.
-In addition, students must satisfy all upper-division general education requirements and meet all other admissions and graduation requirements and competencies of the University.
+Transfer students with an earned Associate of Arts or Associate of Science degree in an academic major from a regionally accredited college in the United States, or a degree from an international academic institution with English as the language of instruction that is equivalent to a U.S. degree will be considered to have met most of Woodbury University's lowerdivision general education requirements.

-Students with bachelor's degrees from regionally accredited colleges or universities in the U.S. or from international academic institutions with English as the language of instruction equivalent to U.S. bachelor's degrees will be considered to have fulfilled general education core requirements except Academic Writing.
-Additional specific general education courses may be required to support students' selected academic majors.
+Students with bachelor's degrees from regionally accredited colleges or universities in the United States, or from international academic institutions with English as the language of instruction equivalent to U.S. bachelor's degrees will be considered to have fulfilled general education core requirements except Academic Writing.
 Specific requirements for general education support courses, major courses, and elective courses are fulfilled by transfer equivalent courses when a grade of "C" (2.0) or better is earned.
 Transfer credit is not available for those who hold bachelor's degrees from institutions lacking regional accreditation or from international institutions that are not accredited.